ehy/swfput-wp/readme.txt

-	signature changed at some point before 4.x -- this would not have affected users of current WordPress, but SFWPut is still supporting (i.e., working with) WP as hold as 3.0.2 (hopefully for no reason, since old versions are probably insecure and should not be used).
+	signature changed at some point before 4.x -- this would not have affected users of current WordPress, but SFWPut is still supporting (i.e., working with) WP as old as 3.0.2 (hopefully for no reason, since old versions are probably insecure and should not be used).